Pun Dictionary: H Entries

 Hallelujah (Book Titles)

-Handel's Messiah: Ollie Luyah JG
+Handel's Messiah: Ollie LuyahJG

-Ham and eggs (Book Titles)
+Ham and Eggs (Book Titles: Good)

-The Good Breakfast: Hammond Deggs JG
+The Good Breakfast: Hammond DeggsJG

 One should use a hamstring to tie up a pig.

-Hand it over (Book Titles)
+Hand It Over (Book Titles)

 Theft and Robbery: Andy Tover4

-Hand over hand (Book Titles)
+Hand Over Hand (Book Titles)

 Mountain Climbing: Andover Hand

-Handel (Music)
+Handle (Music)

 It's a tough job being a musician.
 Are you sure you can Handel it?

-Hands do Little (Book Titles)
+Hands Do Little (Book Titles: Good)

-Lazy Employees: Hans Doolittle o
+Lazy Employees: Hans Doolittleo

 Hands Up (Book Titles)

-The German Bank Robbery: Hans Zupp JG
+The German Bank Robbery: Hans ZuppJG

 Hanukkah (Book Titles)

-Jewish Holidays: Hannah Kuhh JG
+Jewish Holidays: Hannah KuhhJG

 Hardened Criminal (Jokes)